Sara Szabo

 Additional information

-Once you have got in touch, I will offer a phone call (up to 15 minutes) to have a chat about what you are looking for.
-If you prefer, this can take a form of an email.
+Once you have got in touch, I will offer a short (between 15–30 minutes) call online or on the phone to have a chat about what you are looking for.
 We can then arrange a time to have our first session.

 During the first session, we meet and have an opportunity to further discuss what brought you to therapy.
 This is a chance for you to see where and how I work, and for both of us to get to know each other.
 If we both agree to work together, we will make arrangements to meet on a regular basis.

-I offer some sessions at reduced rates for people on low income - please enquire for availability.
+I offer some sessions at reduced rates for example for students and people on low income - please enquire for availability.

 When I work